Skip to main content

 json=payload,

-timeout=120, # Vision models can be slower
+timeout=120, # Vision models may take longer

 )